Lartaxx/support_bot/README.md

                     "errors_embed_description": "You cannot remove %d warnings at %s otherwise it will be at %d warnings!"
                 },

-                "errors" :{
+                "errors" : {
                     "no_entries_in_database": "You have not configured your server!\nPlease ask %s to use the command g!setup", "bad_language": "Bad language please retry the commande with the language fr or en", "kick_me_or_owner": "You can't evict yourself or the owner of the server %s!", "ban_me_or_owner": "You cannot banish yourself or banish the owner of the server %s!", "unban_me_or_owner": "You can't unban yourself or unban the server owner %s!", "user_not_found": "The user was not found!",
-                    "no_banned_users": "No user has been banned on the server %s!"
+                    "no_banned_users": "No user has been banned on the server %s!", "feedback_error": "You have already sent your notice for the bot %s or you have not configured your server!"

                     },